SlapOS/slapos/documentation/source/slapos.usage.rst

 If login is not provided, asks for user's SlapOS Master account then password.

 Node will register itself, if not already done, to the SlapOS Master defined in configuration file, and will generate SlapOS configuration file.

 ..
   XXX-Cedric should be like this: If desired node name is already taken, will raise an error.
   XXX-Cedric: --master-url-web url will disappear in REST API.
-Currently, "register" uses SlapOS master web URL to register computer, so it needs the web URL (like http://www.slapos.org)
+Currently, "register" uses
+              SlapOS master web URL to register computer, so it needs the web URL (like http://www.slapos.org)

-If Node is already registered (slapos.cfg and certificate already present), issues a warning, backups original configuration and creates new one.
+If Node is already registered (:file:`slapos.cfg` and certificate already present), issues a warning, backups the original configuration and creates a new one.

 ..
   XXX-Cedric should check for IPv6 in selected interface